CloudLabsAI-Azure/hack-in-a-day-challenges/financial-insight&risk-advisor-agent/challenge-1.md

 # Challenge 01: Create the Financial Risk Advisor Copilot

 ## Introduction
-Finance teams spend significant time manually reviewing financial reports to identify risks and unusual trends.
-To simplify the process, Contoso Finance wants to implement an AI-powered Copilot that acts as a **Financial Risk Advisor**.
+Finance teams spend significant time manually reviewing financial reports to identify risks and unusual trends.To simplify the process, Contoso Finance wants to implement an AI-powered Copilot that acts as a **Financial Risk Advisor**.
 This Copilot will later analyze reports, summarize trends, and flag anomalies for leadership review.

-In this challenge, you will create the **Financial Risk Advisor Copilot** in Copilot Studio — serving as the foundation for the rest of the lab.
+In this challenge, you will create the **Financial Risk Advisor Copilot** in Copilot Studio, serving as the foundation for the rest of the lab.

 ## Challenge Objectives
 - Create a new Copilot in Copilot Studio.